djbooth007/tallycoin_connect/README.md

 ![screenshot](https://tallycoin.app/img/tallycoin_connect_screenshot.jpg)

-**Decentralize the money.**
+## Decentralize the money

 Install Tallycoin Connect on a bitcoin node to allow for the retrieval of lightning invoices via [Tallycoin](https://tallycoin.app).

+Get your own personalized Lightning Address connecting to your own node! eg, ⚡️ username @ tallycoin.app

 LND required.

 ## Setup